Training Outstanding Internists

 - Overnight HCA call and participation in Saturday urgent care clinic once per month

-- Participation in primary care innovation project
+- Primary care innovation project development and implementation

 - Primary care curriculum one half-day per week